Chiesa14/crypto-price-tracker/README.md

 npm install
 ```

-Runn the following command to start the frontend:
+Run the following command to start the frontend:

 ```bash
 npm run dev